postsharp/Metalama.Documentation/content/conceptual/aspects/advising/initializers.md

 ## Before a specific object constructor

-If you want to insert logic into a specific constructor, you can also call the <xref:Metalama.Framework.Advising.IAdviceFactory.AddInitializer*> method and pass an <xref:Metalama.Framework.Code.IConstructor>.
-With this method overload, you can also advise constructors that are chained to another constructor of the same type through the `this` keyword.
+If you want to insert logic into a specific constructor, call the <xref:Metalama.Framework.Advising.IAdviceFactory.AddInitializer*> method and pass an <xref:Metalama.Framework.Code.IConstructor>.
+With this method overload, you can also advise the constructors that are chained to another constructor of the same type through the `this` keyword.

 ## Before type constructor